huggingface/blog/object-detection-leaderboard.md

 For a large dataset, the detector will likely output boxes with a wide range of confidence levels, resulting in a jagged Precision x Recall line, making it challenging to compute its AUC (Average Precision) precisely.
 Different methods approximate the area of the curve with different approaches.
 A popular approach is called the N-interpolation approach, where N represents how many points are sampled from the Precision x Recall blue line.

-COCO’s approach, for instance, uses 101-interpolation, which computes 101 points for equally spaced  Recall values (0.  , 0.01, 0.02, … 1.00), while other approaches use 11 points, referred to as 11-interpolation.
-Figure 7 illustrates a Precision Recall curve (in blue) with 11 Recall points equally spaced.
+COCO's approach, for instance, uses 101-interpolation, which computes 101 points for equally spaced Recall values (0. , 0.01, 0.02, … 1.00), while other approaches use 11 points, referred to as 11-interpolation.
+Figure 7 illustrates a Precision x Recall curve (in blue) with 11 equal-spaced Recall points.

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>